playframework/play-samples/Hello.md

     ![Compilation error](images/compilation-error.png)

-1. In the `HomeController.java file`, add the missing closing quote for "Hello" in the return statement: `return ok ("Hello " + name);`.
+1. In the `HomeController.java` file, add the missing closing quote for "Hello" in the return statement: `return ok ("Hello " + name);`.

 1. Refresh the browser, and you should see something like this: